Is Bloody Nasal Discharge Dangerous?

 The LA Sinus Institute offers state of the art diagnostic tools to help you determine whether you are experiencing allergies, infection, or something else.

 Surgical remedies for persistent sinus symptoms abound, and can include endoscopic sinus surgery, balloon sinuplasty, nasal polyp removal, and septoplasty.
-For more information, contact Dr. Mani Zadeh, and the best sinus surgeons in Los Angeles, at (888) 361-2173.
+For more information, contact our ear, nose, and throat specialist, Dr. Mani Zadeh, and the best sinus surgeons in Los Angeles, at (888) 361-2173.